deohs/coders/demos/data_import/wa_wqi/get_wa_wqi.md

 The result for "Annual 2013 Water Quality Index Scores" provides a link to a CSV file.

-We will use this [link](https://data.wa.gov/api/views/h7j9-vgr3/rows.csv?accessType=DOWNLOAD) to import the data into R.
+We will use this data.wa.gov [link](https://data.wa.gov/api/views/h7j9-vgr3/rows.csv?accessType=DOWNLOAD) to import the data into R.

 ## Access & Use Information

-The data page says:
+The data.wa.gov page says:

 * Public: This dataset is intended for public access and use.
 * Non-Federal: This dataset is covered by different Terms of Use than Data.gov.